Senior PGA Championship: History

 It moved from winter to mid-April in 1990 and when it rotated to various sites in 2001, it became a late spring event, played in late May or early June.

 It was a 36-hole event until 1954; after four years at 54 holes, it became a 72-hole event in 1958.
 In the past, the event has had long spells of playing on a single host course, but currently it is played on a different course each year.

+In 2011, the PGA of America and Whirlpool Corporation commenced an agreement which designated the KitchenAid brand as official home appliance brand of the PGA and presenting sponsor of the Senior PGA Championship.
+Harbor Shores Golf Club in Benton Harbor, Michigan, was designated as the championship's home course, hosting in alternate years starting in 2012.
+The Championship was canceled in 2020 due to the COVID-19 pandemic.
+In 2014, the Whirlpool extended their arrangement through 2018, with KitchenAid becoming the title sponsor of the event.
+A further extension through 2024 was agreed in 2018, which proved to be the last.

 Eligibility

 Here is who may be eligible to compete in the Senior PGA Championship (provided they meet the age requirement):